 Just like with eating disorders, trauma is highly linked to substance abuse.
 Some surveys show that more than 70% of adolescents who are being treated for substance abuse have a history of trauma.
 Teenagers who are exposed to physical or sexual abuse are even more likely (3x) to struggle with substances.
 And more than half of teens who have been diagnosed with Post Traumatic Stress Disorder (PTSD) develop substance abuse problems.

-With all of this information, it’s important for parents to carefully watch for the co-occurence of eating disorders and alcohol abuse.
+With all of this information, it’s important for parents to carefully watch for the co-occurrence of eating disorders and alcohol abuse.
 Talking to your child’s treatment team about alcohol abuse and the potential for trauma is important at the very beginning of treatment.
 It also needs to be revisited regularly.

 Trauma, a problem for both eating disorders and alcohol abuse, often lies in silence or is vociferously denied, so it must be re-addressed on an ongoing basis.
 Some therapists report patients who do not disclose a traumatic event until several years into therapy.